Azure/iotedgedev/README.md

 The **Azure IoT Edge Dev Tool** greatly simplifies [Azure IoT Edge](https://azure.microsoft.com/en-us/services/iot-edge/) development down to simple CLI commands driven by Environment Variables.
 This tool will:

- - Get you started with IoT Edge development with the [IoT Edge Dev Container](#dev-machine-setup) and IoT Edge Project Scaffolding that contains a sample module and all the required configuration files.
+ - Get you started with IoT Edge development with the [IoT Edge Dev Container](#dev-machine-setup) and IoT Edge Solution Scaffolding that contains a sample module and all the required configuration files.
  - Speed up your inner-loop dev (dev, debug, test) by reducing multi-step build & deploy processes into one-line CLI commands and well as drive your outer-loop CI/CD pipeline.
 You can use all the same commands in both stages of your development life-cycle.